kim135797531/opencog-python-blending/doc/diary/README.md

 ## Now
 ### In Progress
-* Write the mid-term evaluation.
 * Detect and improve conflict links in newly blended node.
   * Implement evaluating degree of reasonable fitness using information-theoretic method
   * Try simple PLN inference to see if contradictions are unveiled
-  * Make the 2^k possible blend list

 ### To do
 **Think**